Macy Gray lends raspy voice to others' songs

 "Covered" features 10 tracks of popular R&B, soul, rap and rock hits, including lead single "Sail," originally by electro-rock band Awolnation, a duet with Idris Elba on pop singer Colbie Caillat's "Bubbly," and an uptempo jazz-inspired rendition of Kanye West's "Love Lockdown."

-"I figured if I did a solo album of R&B, everyone would expect that already, and it turns out I'm a huge rock 'n' roll fan anyway, so I just picked 10 of my favourite songs, then we went in and totally redid them," Gray told Reuters.
+"I figured if I did a solo album of R&B, everyone would expect that already, and it turns out I'm a huge rock 'n' roll fan anyway, so I just picked ten of my favorite songs, then we went in and totally redid them," Gray told Reuters.

 Gray, 44, shot to fame in 1999 when her soul-pop single "I Try," from her debut album "On How Life Is," became a chart-topping hit, winning Gray a Grammy in 2001 for best female pop vocal performance.